chaoyuim/ords_in_docker/README.md

 - Change passwd in Dockerfile for ords password and atp service name( this can be found in OCI )

       RUN bash -e config_ords.sh <PWD for Custom_ords_public_user> <atp tns name>

+Once you have wallet zip file, jdk 11 , passwd and tnsname ready, To build

+      docker build -t ords_4_apt:1.0.0 .

+To Run

+      docker run -d -p 8080:8080 ords_4_apt:1.0.0

+To be able to test ATP APEX builder, you do need a proxy server with ssl enabled, else you will have this error.
+XE APEX builder does not have this problem.

+      This site can’t provide a secure connection192.168.86.21 sent an invalid response.
+      ERR_SSL_PROTOCOL_ERROR